 Nobody enjoys traffic.
 Unfortunately, congested roads are projected to get worse.
 Part of the reason is an improved economy.
 Another reason could be that older roadways are in need of repair, which increases gridlock.
 Let’s find out which cities are the most affected by traffic jams.

 Heavy traffic puts a toll on car parts.
-Cover expensive repairs with an extended auto warranty.
+If your factory auto warranty has expired, cover expensive repairs with an extended vehicle protection plan.
 Get a free quote today.

 It’s The Economy

 According to a report from Texas A&M University, the economic recovery has led to US commuters spending nearly 7 billion hours sitting in traffic.
 This is up from 6.4 billion hours in 2010.
 That translates into about 42 hours lost per commuter per year.
 Let’s take a look at the six cities with the worst traffic, saving the worst for last.